praveenreddychalamalla/Railway-Ticket-Booking-System/README.md

         Create customers/agents and login to book ticket.

-        Multiple login sessions are allowed only for agent accounts.
+Note : Multiple login sessions are allowed only for agent accounts.
 Proper locking mechanism was implemented.